Meet the 13 startups graduating out of Entrepreneurs Roundtable Accelerator – TechCrunch

 Salusion is a SaaS company focused on maximizing HSA tax savings for consumers and their employers.
 By revamping the health savings account process, Salusion lets users ‘HSA as they go’, and charges employers a fee per employee per month to administer the HSA accounts.

-Spotter is a software targeted at the long-haul trucking industry, helping these companies select the best load for an individual truck and driver based on input criteria like rate, schedule and fuel costs.
+Spotter is a software company targeted at the long-haul trucking industry, helping these companies select the best load for an individual truck and driver based on input criteria like rate, schedule and fuel costs.
 The platform also provides drivers with pickup and drop-off instructions.
 Spotter charges fleets a subscription fee per truck.

 Top is a multi-channel engagement platform for brands, giving them the chance to collect privacy-compliant data without the use of cookies.
 Top helps brands create interactive content, such as live voting, games and competitions to collect this data and build customer profiles, which includes data such as shopping preferences and purchase intent.
 Top charges clients monthly for use of their data and engagement platform.